system-conf/React-Firebase-ProfilelinkQR/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the file for details.